Botanical Name: Cattleya orchid species and hybrids

 Water: Water thoroughly and allow top inch of soil to dry between waterings.
 Cattleyas store water in their thick leaves and pseudobulbs, making them more tolerant of dry soil than wet.

-Humidity: Moderate to high, preferably 50-70% humidity.
+Humidity: Moderate to high, preferably 50-70% relative humidity.
 Raise the humidity if it drops below 50%.
 Use a humidity tray or room humidifier to increase the moisture in the air.
 Grouping plants also helps to maintain the humidity around them.

 Propagation: Divide pseudobulbs into clumps of 3 or more and pot in separate containers.